dinolupo/chirp/README.md

 8. Execute **node main**

 ### Known issues:
-- no check when post a new message
-- bad visualization of long messages
 - no check of the username (duplication) when signup
 - doesn't encode html on post message